georgalis/pub/boot/pkgsrc_guide.md

 This guide provides a parameterized PKGSRC framework supporting scientific computing requirements across Darwin, NetBSD, and Linux platforms.
 The system maintains multiple concurrent package environments with unique LOCALBASE paths, security hardening, vulnerability tracking, and certification management.

+PKGSRC provides a standard for managing release cycles, dependencies, updates, and building packages across multiple OS.
+The default bootstrap guide is intended for general use, while this bootstrap guide leverages the available parameters for deployments with complex requirements, such as retention of specific release sets, while newer cycles are installed under their own prefix.

 **Key Features:**
 - Multi-platform bootstrap (Darwin/macOS, NetBSD, Linux)
 - Concurrent current/stable source trees with CVS management